rasthh/speech-sep-eval/README.md

 # speech-sep-eval
 Speech separation evaluation (speech-sep-eval) enables the evaluation of any method for speech separation.

-The speech-sep-eval evaluates a speech separation models ability to do process a mixture and output a single target speech signal.
-The considered interference can be other speakers (speaker separation), classic examples of (stationary) noise (speech enhancement), and, for now, interference from music.
+The speech-sep-eval evaluates a speech separation models ability to process a mixture signal, consisting of a target speech signal and interferring signals, and output a single target speech signal.
+The considered interference can be e.g. other speakers (speaker separation) or classic examples of stationary noise (speech enhancement).

+The comprehensive evaluation seeks to address issues with limited evaluation by enabling an easy-to-use pipeline that enables a multi-dimensional evaluation on e.g. unseen data in reverberent environments.

 After having run an setup script, the idea is to be provide (a) a list of models, (b) a series of metrics, (c) pre-processing, and (d) a series of datasets.
 The repo will then report and visualize the results.